NCAR/cesm_dev/README.md

 - Spreadsheet to track development tasks.

 ## Development simulations
-Note that the cesm development simulations are currently tracked under another [repo](https://github.com/NCAR/amwg_dev/).
-This is for historical reasons and the simulations will be tracked in the cirrent repo soon.
+Note that the cesm development simulations before 109 are currently tracked under another [repo](https://github.com/NCAR/amwg_dev/).
+This is for historical reasons.
+Starting with 110, the simulations are tracked in the current repo soon.

 The list of cesm development simulations can be found under [Issues](https://github.com/NCAR/amwg_dev/issues).
   - Each simulation is represented as a github issue.